MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/firewall-profile-not-switch-to-domain.md

 ## Symptoms

-When you use a third-party virtual private network (VPN) client to connect to a domain network, you notice that Windows Firewall doesn't always switch from the Public or Private profile to the Domain profile as expected.
+You use a third-party virtual private network (VPN) client to connect to a domain network.
+In this scenario, Windows Firewall doesn't always switch from the Public or Private profile to the Domain profile as expected.

 ## Cause